 Night Sky is a great app for identifying stars, planets, constellations and satellites in the night sky.
 Ever wondered which one Orion's Belt is?
 Just point your Apple Watch at the sky and it will direct you to it, after which you can explore the object in AR on your iPhone.

-Another great app for the sports fan, the ESPN Apple Watch app gives you quick access to scores across football, cricket, F1, NBA, NFL, tennis, golf, MLB and more.
+Another great app for sports fans, the ESPN Apple Watch app gives you quick access to scores across football, cricket, F1, NBA, NFL, tennis, golf, MLB and more.
 Like Onefootball, you can personalise the app to get alerts for your favourite teams and leagues.

-Yelp is a local guide to helps you find restaurants, bars, salons, coffee shops and plenty more near by.
+Yelp is a local guide to help you find restaurants, bars, salons, coffee shops and plenty more nearby.
 You'll be able to see reviews, price range, opening hours and the address directly from your wrist.
 Perfect for when you're in a new area.

 Best health and fitness Apple Watch apps

 Fiit lets you stream hundreds of workouts, with options including HIIT, strength training, kettlebell, dumbbell, yoga, postnatal recovery and more.
 Signing up for a membership (£20/month) gives you unlimited access to 10, 25 and 40 minutes classes with personal trainers, whenever you want.
 Start a workout on your iPhone and you'll see your heart rate come up on your Apple Watch, along with a leaderboard on the next screen.